Robinson House (Manassas, Virginia): Southern Claims Commission

 The Robinson House is used as a Yankee hospital.
 In a visit there this morning, I found 100 of them [Yankees] packed in the rooms as thick as sardines. ...
 The wounds of the majority were undressed, the blood had dried upon their persons and garments, and altogether there (sic.) the most horrible set of beings it has been my lot to encounter.

 After the death of Gentleman Jim

-Following the death of Gentleman Jim in 1875 his son Alfred took over as head of the household.
+Following the death of Gentleman Jim in 1875, his son Alfred took over as head of the household.
 According to available census records, he moved in with his mother and other family members as the head of the Robinson clan, until his death in 1904.
 The house remained in the family up until 1936 when it was sold to the National Park Service (NPS).
-This site of the house the surrounding property makes up an important part of the battlefield park today.
+This site of the house and the surrounding property makes up an important part of the battlefield park today.